solidi/writing/07-the-decision-hypothesis.md

 Mr. Brooks was close to a solution, but he did not accomplish the follow through with code as documentation.
 Fred found that human language and machine language repel each other, just as if two magnets are forced together at the same pole.
 Force is required to keep the connection as they move closer.

 Fifty years later, *tests are the documentation on specification*.
 However, they, too, cannot explain why code exists as it does.
-There is a high value to documenting *why* the system survives.

 Therefore, documentation has its place in the workspace.
+There is a high value to documenting why the system survives.

 ## Code Cannot Explain the Why to Humans